 masks – sanitizing

 - While supplies last, masks are available for our customers for use inside the Library.

-- All library staff will be required to wear face masks and sterile gloves.
+- All library staff will be required to wear face masks.

 - All libraries will have hand sanitizer conveniently located throughout the facility for guest usage.